yffenim/effy/index.md

 - distraction as status quo
 - narcissism not as self-obsession/vanity but acts of apathy
 - contemporary art
+- drag kings and queens
 - classical and jazz piano, esp chopin, debussy, brad mehdau
 - meditation
 - TLP

-Topics I cannot talk about, hear about, or look at your pictures thereof or I will stop doing work:
+**Topics I cannot talk about, hear about, or look at your pictures thereof or I will stop doing work:**
 - rock climbing